Skip to contents

 xlab("Future HR") +

-labs(color = "Future analysis", linetype = "Future analysis")
+labs(color = "Current analysis", linetype = "Current analysis")

 Assumptions used to plot the above conditional power